andrewgremlich/snow-edge/README.md

 * Unknown location is a `N`.
 * Visited location with no dangers is a `*`.
 * Visited location with known dangers is a `X`.
+* Marked suspected location appears with a `?`.
 * Nearby dangers appear as a number
     * i.e. `1` or `2`.

 Available commands for game.